fabio-d/minitel-native/rom-emulation/firmware/README.md

   select _serial client mode_ in the menu first, and then use `rom-emulator-cli.py -s /dev/ttyUSB0` on the computer, provided the Minitel is connected as described [here](https://pila.fr/wordpress/?p=361)).
+* TCP connection (Pico 2 W in `interactive` mode only; usage:
+  `rom-emulator-cli.py -t 192.168.1.123`).
+Note that, when connected to a Wireless network, the actual IP is displayed on the Minitel's screen.

 Always available commands:
 * `ping`: verifies that the Pico program is responding.